 90min rounds up the latest transfer news, rumours and gossip circulating around the world…

-Scott Saunders hosts Graeme Bailey in the latest episode of Talking Transfers, discussing Cristiano Ronaldo’s interview and his future, Man Utd’s interest in Cody Gakpo, plus the latest on Endrick and Rafael Leao.
+Scott Saunders hosts Graeme Bailey and Toby Cudworth in the latest episode of Talking Transfers.
+The team discuss Cristiano Ronaldo’s Man Utd future, interest in Naby Keita and a decision looming for Harry Kane.
 Available on all audio platforms.

 If you can’t see the podcast embed, click here to download the episode in full!

 Bayern Munich are beginning to change their minds over a potential pursuit of Harry Kane having previously earmarked him as a target for next summer and are prepared to back away from such a deal.
 (BILD)